nzmsyhrl/TM-Interview-Assignment/README.md

 How to run?
 1. Open a terminal or command prompt window.
-2. Navigate to the directory where you saved the AddressParser.java file.
+2. Navigate into the directory where you downloaded the program folder.
 3. Compile the program using the typescript compiler command:

 ```
 tsc
 ```

-This will create a AddressTokenizer.class file in the same directory.
+This will create javascript files in the dist directory.

 4. Run the program using the node runtime command: